-'Driving' a new pair of arms: Neurology, recovery and rehabilitationFebruary 6th, 2013 in Neuroscience
+'Driving' a new pair of arms: Neurology, recovery and rehabilitationFebruary 6, 2013 by Jason Kornwitz in Medicine & Health / Neuroscience

 Brendan Marrocco, an Iraq War veteran who lost all four limbs in a roadside bomb attack, was recently released from a Baltimore hospital after receiving a double-arm transplant.
 Northeastern University news office asked Christopher Hasson, a sensorimotor control expert and a newly appointed assistant professor in the Department of Physical Therapy, to explain the brain's role in the long recovery and rehabilitation process.

 Marrocco received the double-arm transplant six weeks ago and has already reported movement in the elbow of his left arm.
 What is the brain's role in learning how to control a novel object, which in this case is a new pair of arms?